Philippines: Bomb blasts leave several soldiers dead | DW | 24.08.2020

-Twin explosions in the Philippines have killed at least five soldiers and wounded military personnel and civilians.
+Twin explosions in the Philippines have killed at least nine soldiers and wounded military personnel and civilians.
 Reports said the first bomb had been attached to a motorcycle.

 Two bombs exploded in a southern Philippines town on Monday, military and police sources said.
-The blasts killed at least five soldiers and injured over a dozen more individuals.
+The blasts killed at least nine soldiers and injured over a dozen more individuals.

 The first bomb detonated at around noon local time along a main street in the town of Jolo in Sulu province, around 1,000 kilometres (621 miles) south of Manila.